SecuritySynapse/security-summit-project-report/writing/report.md

 #### What are the results of the experiment that you conducted for evaluation?

-TODO: Using tables of data and/or graphs, please report on the results of the from the experiments that you conducted to answer the stated research questions.
+TODO: Using tables of data and/or graphs, please report on the results from the experiments that you conducted to answer the stated research questions.
 You should make sure that this content references the evaluation metrics when you provide an answer to the stated research questions.

 #### What challenges did you faced during this project?
 How did you overcome them?